IP-CAM/secure-my-admin/README.txt

 How to disable the admin URL after setting the module
 ======================================================
-To disable the component , just rename the vqmod file from secureMyAdmin.xml to secureMyAdmin._xml
+To disable the component, just rename the vqmod file from secureMyAdmin.xml to secureMyAdmin._xml

 By doing this , you are temporarily uninstalling the plugin.
-To change the key and value , you would need to access your database and retrieve the keys.
+To change the key and value, you would need to access your database and retrieve the keys.

 Query for disabling the internal status of the secureadmin module.